 Themes are overarching ideas and beliefs that the writers use to convey them to their readers.
-Charles Dickens’s A Tale of Two Cities has themes which are not only universal but also highly relevant to any time.
+Charles Dickens’s A Tale of Two Cities has themes that are not only universal but also highly relevant to any time.
 Some of the major themes of A Tale of Two Cities have been discussed below.

 Themes in A Tale of Two Cities